mir-group/nequip/README.md

  - [Authors](#authors)
  - [Community, contact, questions, and contributing](#community-contact-questions-and-contributing)

+> [!IMPORTANT]
+> A [major backwards-incompatible update](https://arxiv.org/abs/2504.16068) to the `nequip` package was released on April 23rd 2025 as version v0.7.0.
+The previous version v0.6.2 can still be found for use with existing config files in the GitHub Releases as and on PyPI.

 ## Installation and usage

 Installation instructions and user guides can be found in our [docs](https://nequip.readthedocs.io/en/latest/).